FUTURES RECOVERY HEALTHCARE IS COMMITTED TO OFFERING HIGH-QUALITY, EFFECTIVE, AND RELEVANT TREATMENT TO OUR NATION’S VETERANS AND FIRST RESPONDERS.

 The Futures Hero’s Ascent Advisory Board

-The Futures Hero’s Ascent Veterans and First Responders Program uses insights and ongoing guidance from some of the nation’s leading first-responder and military mental health advocates.
+The Futures Hero’s Ascent Veterans and First Responders track uses insights and ongoing guidance from some of the nation’s leading first-responder and military mental health advocates.
 These advisory board members are experienced thought leaders championing individual, organizational, and policy solutions to address first responder and military personnel trauma, addiction, and suicide.
 Members of the Futures Hero’s Ascent Advisory Board provide mental healthcare and suicide-prevention training and education to first-responder and military organizations and policymakers nationwide.
 They also participate in our annual “Enemy Within Symposium,” an educational event that attracts military and first responder leaders from around the country working to reduce stigma and increase access to care.

 Ret.
 Lt.
 Col. Tanya Juarez, CEO at Howard Brain Sciences